 This functionality is useful when developers are hosting applications in shared or managed environments.

 With the integration of, Blazor components, the same code will run on different devices without changing the code.
 This will enhance the compatibility of web apps.

 Blazor uses open web standards to create UI components that can run in the browser, mobile, WebAssembly without using plugins or code translation.

 It Offers The Following Advantages:

 - Developers can easily use the existing .NET libraries to develop the .NET ecosystem

-- Provides consistent tools, languages, and APIs for full-stack development
+- Provides consistent tools, languages, and APIs for a full-stack development

 However, Blazor being in its early stage, Microsoft is still working on rounding out the technical issues.

 .NET Core 3.0 Is Great For Developing Desktop Apps – Quick Summary

 - Users will be glad to check out the performance improvements and other runtime updates